 Implementation of Disciplinary Procedures

-The Associate Vice President for Student Affairs is designated by the Vice President for Student Affairs and Enrollment Management to implement Student Code of Conduct disciplinary procedures.
-The Associate Vice President for Student Affairs serves as the Student Conduct Officer in disciplinary investigations.
-Other administrators may be designated to serve as the Student Conduct Officer in the absence of the Associate Vice President.
-Annual training will be provided for Student Conduct Officers and Judiciary Committee members on issues related to sexual misconduct and how to conduct an investigation and hearing process to protect the safety of victims and promote accountability.
+The Dean of Student Development is designated by the Vice President for Student Affairs to implement Student Code of Conduct disciplinary procedures.
+The Dean of Student Development serves as the Student Conduct Officer in disciplinary investigations.
+Other administrators may be designated to serve as the Student Conduct Officer in the absence of the Dean of Student Development.
+Annual training will be provided for Student Conduct Officers and Judiciary Committee Pool members on issues related to sexual harassment; and sexual assault, stalking, dating and domestic violence (collectively referred to as “sexual harassment”) addressed through Student Code of Conduct disciplinary procedures.
+This includes how to conduct an investigation and hearing process to protect the safety of victims and promote accountability.

 The actions identified below are specifically prohibited at Gaston College.
 Students are responsible for having read and abiding by the provisions of the Student Code of Conduct.